(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 But, for those who are married and file a joint tax return, a spousal IRA may be well worth your investment consideration.

-Although there are a number of requirements, which are mentioned below, the spousal IRA may be a tax-efficient option for some couples to boost their retirement savings.
+Although there are a number of requirements (mentioned below) the spousal IRA can be a tax-efficient option for some couples to boost their retirement savings.